Table of Contents

-For instance, customers might use keywords such as ‘price’, ‘buy‘ or ‘Singapore’ alongside the product that they are looking for.
+Consider the keywords that are effective for your campaign” For instance, customers might use keywords such as ‘price’, ‘buy‘ or ‘Singapore’ alongside the product that they are looking for.

 Combine these words and you’ll have keywords such as ‘Buy Side table‘ or ‘Side Table Singapore‘ which triggers your ads when someone performs a search.